davidgfitzgerald/time-tracker/deployment/README.md

 The environment variable template file for the deployment.

-## `us-west-2-bundle.pem`

-Required by the app such that the app can connect to the RDS DB securely via SSL.

 ## `vars.tf`

 The definition of environment variables mapped to terraform variables for use through the deployment.